-OVERVIEW: The National Brain Tumor Society awards grants to affect systematic change that will work toward quickening the pace of brain tumor drug development and discovery.
-Though it is the, "largest nonprofit organization dedicated to the brain tumor community in the United States," it is extremely choosy about the projects it supports.
+OVERVIEW: The National Brain Tumor Society awards grants to work toward systematic change that will quicken the pace of brain tumor drug development and discovery.
+Though it is the "largest nonprofit organization dedicated to the brain tumor community in the United States," it is extremely choosy about the projects it supports.

 IP TAKE: NBTS doesn’t award a huge number of grants annually; however the grants they do award are typically of the multi-year variety.
-Another plus: NBTS does not seem to award grants based on career stage so investigators in every phase of their careers are eligible to apply for a grant.
+Another plus: NBTS does not seem to award grants based on career stage, so investigators in every phase of their careers are eligible to apply.

-NBTS is engaged in several multi-faceted Integrated Initiatives addressing brain tumor drug discovery and development on multiple fronts including research, industry engagement, and public policy.
-The organization supports work ranging from basic science to post-clinical trials.
+NBTS is engaged in several multi-faceted Integrated Initiatives addressing brain tumor drug discovery and development on multiple fronts including research, industry engagement, and public policy: